x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 Things that are controlled by a dynatropism are dynatropes.

+#### That's cool, but do we need this word?

+The phenomenon is real for all practical purposes and deserves a name, of course.
+It has come to play an important part in my personal thinking and thus also in the projects I am in involved in, [farmersmanual](https://web.fm) for one, and even more so for [Jetpack](https://jetpack.cl).
+There, we are constantly searching for appropriate names and language to talk about the things that we are making, including that language itself ⥁.
 The naming is compatible with the biological naming system [5], and integrates seamlessly into the taxonomy of movements.
 It is used by the BEAM [0] robotics community to categorize different BEAMbots